fusioncharts/dev_centre_docs/getting-started/react-native/react-native-features.md

 heading: React-Native Features
 ---

-Achieve more with your charts, explore how to work using events, API's, modules or how to configure your license.
+Achieve more with your charts, explore more React-Native features.
+Learn how to work using events, API's, modules or how to configure your license.

 ## Working with Events

-In this sample we are attaching dataplotclick event in the chart.
+You can add different events to you react-native chart, follow the steps below to learn how to attach a dataplotclick event to a chart.

 ```javascript
 import React, { Component } from 'react';